znanja/jwysiwyg/README.rst

     An integer. autoGrow max height

 ``messages``
     A javascript object with key, value pairs setting custom messages for certain conditions.
 Available keys are:

     * ``nonSelection`` : Message to display when the Create Link button is pressed with no text selected.

 ``resizeOptions``
     A boolean.
 Depends on **jquery.ui.resizable**.
 If ``false`` the editor will not be resizeable.

 ``rmUnusedControls``
     A boolean.
 If ``true``, the editor will remove all controls which are not mentioned in ``controls`` option.

+    In this example only bold control will be available in control panel:

+    $("textarea").wysiwyg({
+        rmUnusedControls: true,
+        controls: {
+            bold: { visible : true },
+        }
+    });

 ``rmUnwantedBr``
     A boolean.
 If ``true``, the editor will not add extraneous ``<br/>`` tags.